OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Additional Qualitative Analysis

-We introduced open-world embeddings $e_\mathrm{ow}$ in Sec.~\ref{sec:app:owqueries} of the main paper.
-These embeddings are modulated in the object transformer (Fig.~\ref{fig:figmain}) to generate open-world object queries.
+\textbf{Open-world embeddings as spatially-rich object proposals.} The object abstractor in our approach introduces spatially rich open-world embeddings $e_\mathrm{ow}$ (Sec.~\ref{sec:app:owqueries} of the main paper).
+These embeddings are modulated in the transformer decoder (Fig.~\ref{fig:abstractors} (a)) to generate open-world object queries.
 We obtain the open-world embeddings by encoding a grid of equally spaced points across the feature dimensions through a prompt encoder.
-This encourages object discovery throughout the video-frame.
+This encourages object discovery throughout the video frame.
 The open-world embeddings act as initial abstract object proposals.

 In Fig.~\ref{fig:append_ow}, we show that the open-world embeddings are strong object proposals, even before they are modulated by the object transformer by being combined with video frame features.
 The person, the spoon, the plate, and some food on the plate are discovered by the open-world embeddings.
 Their segmentation masks are obtained by the dot product between the open-world embeddings and the video frame features.
 Further, we see a strong spatial correlation between the grid of points and the segmentation masks generated by the corresponding open-world embeddings.
-This suggests that encoding a grid of points throughout the feature dimensions encourages object discovery throughout the video frames.
+This suggests that encoding a grid of points using the prompt encoder makes our object abstractor spatially rich.